oestrich/ex_venture/docs/admin/npcs.md

 ![NPCs Index](/images/admin-npc-index.png)

 The index lists out all of the NPCs in the game.
+You can also filter the list by zone and tag.

 ## Create a new NPC